Chunting/Demo-HelloWorldWSCS/Tutorial.md

 	_The new site's default page_

-1. In Windows Azure Management Portal go to **Web Sites** and click the nameof the web site you just created.
+1. In Windows Azure Management Portal go to **Web Sites** and click the name of the web site you just created.

 	> **Speaking Point:** Now I will get back to Windows Azure and go to the site's Dashboard in order to download the Publish Profile.
 We will use this to deploy applications to our Web Site.